Amarnath510/webpack-bundler-tutorial/project-setup.md

 ## webpack changes explained step-by-step
 - **NOTE: Webpack documentation is amazing.
 Almost all details which are mentioned in config file are present in each dependency documenation.**
-- All installations are dev dependencies
+- Install all dependencies as `dev`

 ## Install 'webpack' and 'webpack-cli'
 - `npm i -D webpack webpack-cli`